leixingyu/leixingyu/README.md

 Hello, this is Xingyu Lei.

-- I'm a Senior Technical Aritist at **PlayStation, Sony Interactive Entertainment**.
+- I'm a Senior Technical Artist at **PlayStation, Sony Interactive Entertainment**.

 - I'm a self-motivated learner, critical thinker and problem solver.

-- I love to share knowledge and regularly update my learning experience in at [xingyulei.com](https://www.xingyulei.com/): my technical art blog.
-Here you can find some of the tools I've worked on in a personal capacity, hope you find them useful.
+- I love to share knowledge and regularly update my learning experience on [xingyulei.com](https://www.xingyulei.com/): my technical art blog.
+Here, you can find some of the tools I've worked on in a personal capacity, I hope you find them useful.

 # Featured Tools
 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=leixingyu&repo=unrealStylesheet)](https://github.com/leixingyu/unrealStylesheet)